alecchangod/android_vendor_MatrixxOTA/changelogs/Pong.md

+# Changelog 02 November 2024
+- Improvements to performance and system stability

 # Changelog 23 September 2024
 - Add Device Extras (Wireless Powershare and USB-OTG)
 - Improvements to performance and system stability